Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Details of Hallucination Analysis in LM-based TTS models

 \subsection{Detailed Fine-grained Hallucination Phenomena Analysis with Uncertainty}

-For fine-grained analysis, we conduct token-level uncertainty during utterance-level uncertainty computation, and visualized token-wise uncertainty via line plots for each test utterance to conduct fine-grained analysis.
-By leveraging temporal alignment from ASR outputs, we identified token subsequences corresponding to individual words.
-For word-level uncertainty, we computed the average uncertainty of constituent tokens and generated word-wise uncertainty line plots.
+Based on our experimental results at the utterance level, we observe that using CER and entropy as evaluation proxies—along with external factors such as ASR errors—inevitably introduces noise.
+This helps explain why the obtained correlation coefficients (0.636 and 0.649) are only moderately strong.
+To enable a more fine-grained analysis, we further examine token-level uncertainty during the computation of utterance-level uncertainty.
+We also visualize token-wise uncertainty using line plots for each test utterance, allowing for detailed inspection of local variations.
+By leveraging temporal alignment from ASR outputs, we identified token subsequences corresponding to individual characters.
+For character-level uncertainty, we computed the average uncertainty of constituent tokens and generated character-wise uncertainty line plots.

 To address ASR limitations (e.g., insensitivity to prosodic/pause errors), we manually validate a subset of hallucination cases through human evaluation of speech-text alignment.
 We categorized hallucinations into five primary types: